mikeshulman/narya/README.md

 - `M → N` -- Non-dependent function-type (right-associative).
 - `M .fld` -- Field access of a record (left-associative).
 - `{ fld1 ≔ M; fld2 ≔ N }` -- Anonymous record (structure).
 The unicode ≔ can be replaced by ASCII `:=`.
+- `constr.
+M N` -- Constructor of a datatype, applied to arguments (but not parameters).
+Checks, doesn't synthesize.
 - `M : N` -- Type ascription.
 Necessary if you want to apply an abstraction to an argument (i.e. manually write a beta-redex) or similarly apply a field to a structure, since the typechecker is bidirectional.
 - `let x ≔ M in N` -- Local binding.
 Computationally equivalent to `(x ↦ N) M`, but also binds `x` to `M` while typechecking `N`, which is stronger in the presence of dependent types.
 As before, ≔ can be replaced by `:=`, and `let x ≔ (M : A) in N` (commonly needed since `M` must synthesize) can be abbreviated `let x : A ≔ M in N`.
 - `Id M X Y` -- Homogeneous identity/bridge type.
 - `refl M` -- Reflexivity term.
 - `sym M` -- Symmetry of a two-dimensional square.

 The precedences are as you would expect: application binds tighter than anything (except parentheses), while abstraction, ascription, and pi-types, are looser than anything.
-Of note is that type ascription is non-associative, so `M : N : P` is a parse error, and has no precedence relation with abstraction, so `x ↦ M : A` is a parse error.
+Of note is that type ascription is non-associative, so `M : N : P` is a parse error.
+Also, type ascription has no precedence relation with abstraction, so `x ↦ M : A` is a parse error.
 In the latter case you can write either `x ↦ (M : A)` or `(x ↦ M) : A` depending on what you meant.

 There is also a syntax for comments, although these are not so useful yet when writing only single terms.
 A line comment starts with a backquote \` and extends to the end of the line.
 A block comment starts with {\` and ends with \`}.
 Block comments do not nest (since this way the lexer can be a single regex split), but they have a variant that allow multiple backquotes, where the number of backquotes must match between the opening and closing delimiters.
 Thus, for instance, a section of code containing block comments {\` ... \`} can be commented out by a block comment {\`\` ... \`\`}, and so on.

 As in Agda, mixfix notations can involve arbitrary Unicode characters, but must be surrounded by spaces to prevent them from being interpreted as part of an identifier.
 However, there are also the following exceptions:

-- The characters `( ) { }` → ↦ ≔ with built-in meaning are always treated as single tokens.
+- The characters `( ) { } → ↦ ≔` with built-in meaning are always treated as single tokens.
 Thus, they do not need to be surrounded by whitespace.
 This is the case for paretheses and braces in Agda, but the others are different: in Narya you can write `A→B`.
 - A nonempty string consisting of the characters `[ ] ~ ! @ # $ % ^ & * / ? = + \ | , < > : ; -` is always treated as a single token, and does not need to be surrounded by whitespace.
-Note that this is most of the non-alphanumeric characters that appear on a standard US keyboard except for parentheses (grouping), curly braces (structures and, later, implicit arguments), backquote (comments), period (field access), underscore (later, inferred arguments), double quote (later, string literals) and single quote (allowed for primes on variable names).
+Note that this is most of the non-alphanumeric characters that appear on a standard US keyboard except for parentheses (grouping), curly braces (structures and, later, implicit arguments), backquote (comments), period (fields, constructors, and namespaces), underscore (later, inferred arguments), double quote (later, string literals) and single quote (allowed for primes on variable names).
 In particular:
   - Ordinary algebraic operations like `+` and `*` can be defined so that `x+y` and `x*y` are valid.
   - This includes the colon, so you can write `(x:A) → B`, and similarly for the semicolon separating the fields of a structure.
 But the user can also use these characters in other operators, such as `::` for list cons.
 (Or you can use the Unicode ∷ if you want to require spacing.)
   - The ASCII substitutes `->` and `|->` and `:=` for the Unicode →, ↦, and ≔ also fall into this category, so you can write `A->B`.

   This rule is intended to be a compromise, allowing the user to define plenty of infix operators that don't require spacing, while keeping the lexer as a simple regexp that doesn't need to change as new operators are defined.

 Identifiers (variables and constant names) can be any string consisting of non-whitespace characters other than the above two groups that doesn't start with an underscore or period.
-(Field names, which must be identifiers, are prefixed a period when accessed.
-Identifiers prefixed with one or more underscores are reserved for internal use.)
+Field names, which must be identifiers, are prefixed a period when accessed, and likewise constructor names are postfixed a period when applied.
+Identifiers prefixed with one or more underscores are reserved for internal use.
+Internal periods in identifiers are reserved to denote namespace qualifiers on constants; thus they cannot appear in local variable names, field names, or constructor names.

 Once you have written a raw term using this syntax as an OCaml string, you can parse it and pass it off to the typechecker with these functions defined in `Testutil.Mcp`: